AttractiveDog/Vext-RAG/EMAIL_API_DOCS.md

 # Email RAG System API Documentation

-This document provides complete API documentation for the Email RAG (Retrieval-Augmented Generation) system that allows you to ingest, store, and query email data using AI-powered semantic search.
+This document provides complete API documentation for the Email RAG (Retrieval-Augmented Generation) system that allows you to ingest, store, and query email data using AI-powered semantic search with **data isolation per user**.

 ## Overview

 The Email RAG API provides endpoints for:
-- **Email Ingestion**: Store multiple emails in JSON format
+- **Email Ingestion**: Store multiple emails in JSON format with user isolation
 - **AI-Powered Queries**: Ask natural language questions about your emails
-- **Email Management**: List, search, filter, and delete emails
+- **Email Management**: List, search, filter, and delete emails per user
 - **Statistics & Health**: Monitor system status and collection statistics
+- **Data Isolation**: Complete separation of email data between different users

+**Important Notes**:
+- **Data Isolation**: All endpoints require a `userID` parameter to ensure complete data separation between users
+- **User Collections**: Each user gets their own isolated ChromaDB collection (e.g., `email_rag_user123`)
+- **Security**: Users can only access their own emails - no cross-user data leakage possible
-**Note**: For ChromaDB compatibility, email metadata fields that are arrays (like `receiver_emails`, `cc_emails`, `bcc_emails`) are converted to comma-separated strings internally.
-The API accepts both array and string formats for input, but responses may show these fields as strings.
+- For ChromaDB compatibility, email metadata fields that are arrays (like `receiver_emails`, `cc_emails`, `bcc_emails`) are converted to comma-separated strings internally

 ## Base URL